2021: dossier

 Patrick Blenkarn, Co-Creator/Programmer/Performer

-Patrick Blenkarn (Vancouver) is an artist working at the intersection of performance, game design, and visual art.
-His research-based practice revolves around the themes of language, labour, and economy, with projects ranging in form from video games and card games to stage plays and books.
+Patrick Blenkarn is a Canadian artist working at the intersection of performance, game design, and visual art.
+He is a director, writer, programmer, animator, musician, and polyglot, whose research-based practice revolves around the themes of language, labour, and democracy, with projects ranging in form from video games and card games to stage plays and books.

-His work and collaborations have been featured in performance festivals, galleries, museums, and film festivals, including the Festival TransAmériques (Montreal), the PuSh Festival (Vancouver), Inteatro Festival (Ancona), Mayfest (Bristol), Festival Internacional de Buenos Aires, the Humboldt Forum (Berlin), Festival of Live Digital Art (Kingston), STAGES Festival (Halifax), Banff Centre for the Arts, Risk/Reward (Portland), SummerWorks (Toronto), RISER Projects (Toronto), and the Festival of Recorded Movement (Vancouver).
+His work and collaborations have been featured in performance festivals, galleries, museums, and film festivals, including Festival TransAmériques (Montréal), Seoul Performing Arts Festival, NYU Skirball (New York), Under the Radar (New York), PuSh International Performing Arts Festival (Vancouver), Hebbel am Ufer (Berlin), Humboldt Forum (Berlin), Festival Internacional de Buenos Aires, the Humboldt Forum (Berlin), IF Festival (Barcelona), UMS (Ann Arbor), and many more.
 In 2020, he was nominated for Best Projection Design at Toronto’s Dora Awards.
-In 2022, his work with Milton Lim, asses.masses, received the National Creation Fund from the National Arts Centre of Canada.
+His video game performance projects, asses.masses (with Milton Lim) and 2021 (with Cole Lewis and Sam Ferguson) have both received investments from the National Creation Fund of the National Arts Centre of Canada.

-Patrick has frequently been an artist in residence at galleries and theatres around the world, including The Arctic Circle (Svalbard), the Spitsbergen Artist Center (Svalbard), GlogauAIR (Berlin), Fonderie Darling (Montreal), Malaspina Printmakers (Vancouver), Skaftfell Center for Visual Art (Iceland), VIVO Media Arts (Vancouver), and The Theatre Centre (Toronto).
+Patrick has frequently been an artist in residence at galleries and theatres around the world, including USC Games (Los Angeles), The Arctic Circle (Svalbard), the Spitsbergen Artist Center (Svalbard), GlogauAIR (Berlin), Fonderie Darling (Montreal), Malaspina Printmakers (Vancouver), Skaftfell Center for Visual Art (Iceland), VIVO Media Arts (Vancouver), and The Theatre Centre (Toronto).

-Patrick is also the co-founder of and a key archivist for videocan, Canada’s video archive of performance documentation.
+Patrick is the co-founder of STUDIO FUNFUG and the co-founder of videocan, Canada’s video archive of performance documentation.
 He has a degree in philosophy, theatre, and film from the University of King's College and an MFA from Simon Fraser University.
-His writings on the politics of theatre have been published in Performance Matters, Theatre Research in Canada, GUTS, SpiderWebShow, and Canadian Theatre Review.

 Sam Ferguson, Co-Creator/Sound Designer